 A day after the expropriation latest notices were sent, W.C.
 Mearns, B.C.
 Harbours Board chairman, said the deep sea port would likely require 20,000 acres of land to meet future industrial and waterfront requirements.

-Years later, after realizing the expropriated land was not needed, the province offered to sell much of the farms back to their original owners.
+Years later, after realizing the expropriated land was not needed at that time, the province offered to sell much of the farms back to their original owners.

 However, just over 600 acres of Brunswick Point farmland was held.